chris-spann/nba-bets/README.md

 ### Common Issues

 #### Port 5432 Already in Use
-If you get a "port 5432 already in use" error, you likely have PostgreSQL running locally:
+If you get a "port 5432 already in use" error, you likely have PostgreSQL running locally.
+The project uses port 5433 on the host to avoid conflicts:
 ```bash
 # Check what's using the port
 lsof -i :5432